Back to Book/course

 Third-degree (complete) AV block: ECG criteria, clinical characteristics and management

-In this article you will learn about third-degree AV block, which may also be referred to as AV dissociation, complete heart block, AV block III, AV block 3, or simply 3rd degree AV block.
-Before reading this article, make sure that you have read the introduction to atrioventricular (AV) blocks.
-In third-degree AV block no atrial impulses are conducted to the ventricles.
+This chapter discusses third-degree AV block, which is synonymous with AV dissociation, complete AV block, AV block III and AV block 3.
+In third-degree AV block, no atrial impulses are conducted to the ventricles.
 The atria and the ventricles are electrically dissociated from each other.
 This condition is referred to as atrioventricular (AV) dissociation.
 Importantly, for the ventricles to have any electrical (and thus pumping) activity at all, an escape rhythm must arise in an ectopic focus (located distal to the block).
 Third-degree AV block is a very serious condition because escape rhythms may (1) not occur, (2) occur transiently, or (3) occur but generate insufficient cardiac output.
 If no escape rhythm occurs, cardiac arrest will ensue.

 ECG examples are given in Figure 1.